oslabs-beta/DEVisible/README.md

 #### If Using Package in CI/CD Pipeline

 1. Add your API key as a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-This can scoped to the account level, or you can add it to specific repos in which you wish to use DEVisible.
+This can be scoped to the account level, or you can add it to specific repos in which you wish to use DEVisible.

-2. Create a `github/workflows` directory in your project's root.
-If you already have CI/CD configured you can skip this step.
+2. Create a `.github/workflows` directory in your project's root directory.
+If you already have CI/CD functionality you can skip this step.

 3. Create a new `.yml` file in `.github/workflows`.

-4. Invoke DEVisible as desired during your build step:

-This is an example YAML file to run DEVisible on every push through GitHub Actions, your needs may vary.
+4. Invoke DEVisible during your build step.
+This is an example YAML configuration that will run DEVisible on every push through GitHub Actions.

 ```jobs:
 on: push